 On P618L15 (CID #24322):

-Then continue with the LDPC encoding process as in 19.3.11.7.5 (LDPC PPDU encoding process), during which in step d) of 19.3.11.7.5 (LDPC PPDU encoding process), always increment Navbits as in Equation (27-70), and always recompute Npunc as in Equation (19-40).
+Then continue with the LDPC encoding process as in 27.3.12.5.2 (LDPC coding), during which always increment Navbits as in Equation (27-70), and always recompute Npunc as in Equation (19-40).

 If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME and the LDPC Extra Symbol Segment field in the Trigger frame is 0, set initial parameters to NSYM,init = NSYM, and ainit = a.
-Then continue with the LDPC encoding process as in 19.3.11.7.5 (LDPC PPDU encoding process), during which in step d) of 19.3.11.7.5 (LDPC PPDU encoding process), Navbits and Npunc are not changed, and a = ainit.
+Then continue with the LDPC encoding process as in 27.3.12.5.2 (LDPC coding), during which Navbits and Npunc are not changed, and a = ainit.

 If the TXVECTOR parameter TRIGGER_METHOD is TRS then the parameter LDPC_EXTRA_ SYMBOL is 1 and initial parameters set to NSYM,init = FVAL + 1 and ainit = 3, where FVAL is the value of the UL Data Symbols subfield of the TRS Control subfield.
-Then continue with the LDPC encoding process as in 19.3.11.7.5 (LDPC PPDU encoding process), during which in step d) of 19.3.11.7.5 (LDPC PPDU encoding process), always increment Navbits as in Equation (27-70), and always recompute Npunc as in Equation (19-40).
+Then continue with the LDPC encoding process as in 27.3.12.5.2 (LDPC coding), during which always increment Navbits as in Equation (27-70), and always recompute Npunc as in Equation (19-40).